 My main interest lies in the middle-ware section of an application: services, repositories, domains, web services, i.e. those parts that connect the UI with the data storage mechanism.
 I’m not so much of a UI and client-side development person.

 You can find me on LinkedIn here.

 About this blog:

 I originally wanted to document stuff that I learned or read about or problems that I came across in my job for later reference.
 Then I thought that these documents might be interesting for other developers out there as well so I signed up with WordPress.
-My first post came on Dec 31 2012.
 I’ll try to stick to the following blogging schedule:

 - I’ll reserve Mondays and Thursdays for lengthier posts and series

 - On other weekdays I’ll post short and concise code blocks mostly on LINQ and the TPL